LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 ``-layoutResponse`` and ``-noValueLists``.

 Lasso is a predominantly datasource-independent language.
-It does include many FileMaker specific tags which are documented in this chapter.
-However, all of the common procedures outlined in the :ref:`Database Interaction Fundamentals<database-interaction>`, :ref:`Searching and Displaying Data<searching-displaying>`, and :ref:`Adding and Updating Records<adding-updating>` chapters can be used with FileMaker data sources.
+It does include many FileMaker-specific tags which are documented in this chapter.
+However, all of the common procedures outlined in the :ref:`Database Interaction Fundamentals <database-interaction>`, :ref:`Searching and Displaying Data <searching-displaying>`, and :ref:`Adding and Updating Records <adding-updating>` chapters can be used with FileMaker data sources.

 .. note::